atamborrino/redisc/README.md

   case "OK" => "The key-value has been correctly set" // "OK" is the Redis status reply "OK" } recover {
-  case RedisNull => "The set operation has not been performed because the key already exists (NX option)" case _ => "RedisError or ConnectionEnded or BufferFull..."
+  case RedisNull => "The set operation has not been performed because the key already exists (NX option)" }
-}
 ```